ljkrajewski/ai_resources/text2text.md

 - [TavernAI/TavernAI](https://github.com/TavernAI/TavernAI)
 TavernAI is a adventure atmospheric chat (KoboldAI, NovelAI, Pygmalion, OpenAI).
 - [Cohee1207/SillyTavern](https://github.com/Cohee1207/SillyTavern)
 SillyTavern is a fork of TavernAI 1.2.8 which is under more active development and has added many major features.
 At this point, they can be thought of as completely independent programs.
+[Read an article about SillyTavern.](https://www.dotcommagazine.com/2023/04/silly-tavern-ai-the-quirky-addition-to-the-hospitality-industry/)

 ## Using Runpod
 - [Spin up a Text Generation Pod with Vicuna - Runpod](https://blog.runpod.io/spin-up-a-text-generation-pod-with-vicuna-and-experience-a-gpt-4-rival/)